 Our commercial success also depends upon our ability to develop, manufacture, market and sell SNDX-6352.
 In July 2016, we entered into the UCB license agreement pursuant to which we obtained a worldwide, sublicenseable, exclusive license to SNDX-6352, an IND-ready anti-CSF-1R monoclonal antibody.
 Under the UCB license agreement, we are dependent on UCB's performance of its responsibilities and its cooperation with us.
-UCB may not perform its obligations under the UCB license agreement, nor can we control the timing of its performance.
-Additionally, certain of the rights license at under the UCB license agreement, nor can we control the timing of its performance.
-Additionally, certain of the rights license agreements in full force and effect, which may include activities and performance obligations that are not within our control.
+UCB may not perform its obligations under the UCB license agreement or otherwise cooperate with us.
+We cannot control whether UCB will devote the necessary resources to its obligations under the UCB license agreement, nor can we control the timing of its performance.
+Additionally, certain of the rights licensed to us under the UCB license agreement are in-licensed by UCB from third parties.
+We are dependent on UCB maintaining the applicable third-party license agreements in full force and effect, which may include activities and performance obligations that are not within our control.
 If any of these third-party license agreements terminate, certain of our rights to develop, manufacture, commercialize or sell SNDX-6352 may be terminated as well.
 The occurrence of any of these events could adversely affect the development and commercialization of SNDX-6352, and materially harm our business.